petrum01/Capstone_project_object_detection/README.md

 dataset.
 > -- [`source`](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md)

-Config files are relative to one specific model and can be found [`here`](https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs).
-We need to apply some changes to the config file in order to
+Config files are relative to a specific pre-trained model and can be found [`here`](https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs).
+We need to apply some changes to the config file in order to initiate training.

 Below are the standard changes that we shall need to apply to the downloaded .config file: